eth-cscs/stackinator/docs/recipes.md

 ### Specs

 The list of software packages to install is configured in the `spec:` field of an environment.
 The specs follow the [standard Spack practice](https://spack.readthedocs.io/en/latest/environments.html#spec-concretization).

+The `deprecated: ` field controls if Spack should consider versions marked as deprecated, and can be set to `true` or `false` (for considering or not considering deprecated versions, respectively).

 The `unify:` field controls the Spack concretiser, and can be set to three values `true`, `false` or `when_possible`.
 The